Written and first recorded by Hank Ballard & the Midnighters (early 1958, released 1993)

 From the wiki: “Songs about doing ‘the twist’ date back to nineteenth-century minstrelsy, including ‘Grape Vine Twist’ from around 1844.
 In 1938 Jelly Roll Morton, in ‘Winin’ Boy Blues’, sang, ‘Mama, mama, look at sis, she’s out on the levee doing the double twist’ – a reference to both sex and dancing in those days.

-“In 1957, the Midnighters’ Hank Ballard and Cal Green had already had written a song together called ‘Is Your Love for Real’, which they released with no apparent chart success.
+“In 1957, the Midnighters’ Hank Ballard and Cal Green had already had written a song together called ‘Is Your Love for Real’, which they released on the Federal label with no apparent chart success.
 So, they used ‘Is Your Love for Real’ as the template for a new song by simply putting new words to the older melody and retitling it ‘The Twist’. (‘The Twist’ would, in turn, serve as the template for the Midnighters’ first Top-10 pop hit, ‘Finger Poppin’ Time’ [#7, 1962].)

 “In 1962, the Twist craze belatedly caught on in High Society.
 Citings (and sightings) of celebrities doing the dance made the song a hit with adults, particularly after a report in the Cholly Knickerbocker society column in the Hearst-owned New York Journal-American.
 Soon thereafter, long lines appeared at the Peppermint Lounge nightclub in New York, the most popular celebrity twisting spot.
 This new interest rocketed ‘The Twist’ to the top of the Hot 100 – again – the only recording to hit #1 on the US charts during two separate chart runs.
 It also marked a major turning point for adult acceptance of rock and roll music.”

 The Midnighters, “Is Your Love For Real” (1957):

 Hank Ballard & the Midnighters, “The Twist” King label single (November 1958):